validator-labs/validator/docs/tutorial.md

 # Install Guide

 This install guide will help you install the Validator and get started using one the plugins.
 Validator supports multiple plugins and each plugin may require a set of configuration parameters.
-This guide will use the AWS plugin and show you how to configure it.
+This guide uses the AWS plugin and shows you how to configure it.
 Use this guide as a starting point for installing Validator and its plugins.

 ## Prerequisites